domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 Physics is not "True" (capital "T"), but it is useful.

 Philosophy is "above" physics in this way.
 All there is for humans is the "language game" (which is not really a game as it has real implications).
 There is power to language and danger of getting lost in it and using it to manipulate others.
 Language, which is the same as knowledge, also encompassing physics, should only be used for good.
 It is the philosopher's job to establish and maintain definitions of good.

+## Stephen Wolfram, American-British Computer Scientist
+PhD thesis related to cellular-genetic approach of embedding within something the ingredients and algorithm to make itself, as with genetic code that encodes and writes the makings of a biological organism.

 ## Slavoj Žižek, Slovenian Philosopher
 Climate change is an existential crisis for humanity.